 Director, Institute for Gender and Development Studies

-Child Clinical Psychologist, Associate Professor of Family Social Sciences
+Child Clinical Psychologist, Professor of Community Health Sciences

 University of Manitoba, Canada